 All other children whose parents wish them to attend the Nursery department at Bramley Church of England Aided Infant and Nursery School.

 Should the school be oversubscribed within one of the above criteria; the distance from home to school will be the deciding factor.
 Those living closer to the school will receive the higher priority.
 The distance is measured in a straight line from the address point of the child’s home as set by Ordnance Survey, to the nearest school gate available for pupils to use.
 This is calculated using the Surrey County Council’s Geographical Information System.
-For blocks of flats, apartments or buildings where there may be multiple addresses with only one address point or where two or more applicants live at the same distance from the school, priority will be decided by lottery.
+For blocks of flats, apartments or buildings where there may be multiple addresses with only one address point or where two or more applicants live at the same distance from the school, priority will be decided by an independent supervised lottery.

 Where one or more children from a multiple birth are offered a place, but there are insufficient places for all children from the same multiple birth ranked consecutively, the school will offer each child a place.